An album review written by Lee Sonogan

 The artwork for The Resistance was created by London-based designer La Boca.
 In a poll held by 12-inch record display case retailer Art Vinyl, The Resistance was voted the best album cover of 2009.
 “The song ‘Resistance’ is basically a retelling of the relationship between Winston and Julia,” in reference to the two main characters of George Orwell’s most famous novel, Nineteen Eighty-Four.

 Muse came to Melbourne, Australia this December.
 They had already played and gone before I recently have been getting into them.
 Old stuff to new stuff, this band and albums give me them music feels.
-Also watching there live performances on YouTube, I really wish I was listening to Muse a month and a half ago.
-Would of brought tickets for the mosh pit for sure.
+Also watching their live performances on YouTube, I really wish I was listening to Muse a month and a half ago.
+Would have brought tickets for the mosh pit for sure.
 Each song in this album is powerful, interesting and ends with the last three songs being three parts to one song/symphony.
 I recommend this band and album to everyone who likes alternative rock or metal.

 PS – I like all the songs in this album to a certain extent.
 Most of them are very creative.